Origin: East Africa, Madagascar, Mascarene Islands

 Puncture vine invades dunes, coastal lands, sandy sites, median strips, and disturbed sites.
 Not only is puncture vine considered a Category II invasive by the Exotic Pest Plant Council of Florida, but its potential harm to humans and animals is a great concern.

 The first step in preventative control of puncture vine is to limit planting and removal of existing plants within the landscape.
 If possible, removal should occur before seeds are produced.
-Care must be exercised to prevent seed spread and dispersal during the removal process.Cultural
+Care must be exercised to prevent seed spread and dispersal during the removal process.Cultural/Physical

 Limited research in this area.Mechanical